ibm-js/deliteful/docs/master/ProgressIndicator.md

 |d-progress-indicator-lines|the child node which declare the 12 lines of the ProgressIndicator|

 ### Customizing the colors
-Here is an example that shows how to set the lines in red and the text in blue:
+Here is an example that shows how to set the lines and the text in red:

 ```html
 <html>